Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/benchmark/cg_gemv_jacobi.rst

 Users' data
 ==================

-Users could prepare their own data for benchmark.
+You could prepare your data for benchmark.
-1. Please prepare a **SPD** matrix with double precision floating point data type.
+1. Prepare a **SPD** matrix with double precision floating point data type.
-2. Please prepare golden reference vector and result vector which is the product of the matrix and the golden reference.
+2. Prepare golden reference vector and result vector which is the product of the matrix and the golden reference.
-3. Please make sure the matrix size is *NxN* and vector size is *N*
+3. Make sure the matrix size is *NxN* and vector size is *N*
-4. Please make sure*N* is multiple of 16.
+4. Make sure*N* is multiple of 16.
-5. Please store the matrix, golden reference vector and result vector to binary files named  *A.mat*, *x.mat* and *b.mat* respectively, and place them into a directory.
+5. Store the matrix, golden reference vector and result vector to binary files named  *A.mat*, *x.mat* and *b.mat* respectively, and place them into a directory.

 Run on FPGA with Example Data (Step 4)
 ******************************************